jthomaschappell/drawfi_flutter_project/workzone.md

 DONE: Make the change on the lender loan screen.
 DONE: Make the change on the contractor loan screen.

-TODO: Test the UI on the lender loan screen and fix bugs.
+DONE: Test the UI on the lender loan screen and fix bugs.
-TODO: